ariadne-cps/release-1.0/README.md

 This is the *stable* release of the Ariadne C++ library.

 We are in the process of producing a first official release.
-As such, documentation is not completed yet.
+As such, documentation is not complete yet.
 In the end, a tutorial on the definition of hybrid automata and their analysis/verification will be available.

 ### Installation ###

-These installation instructions have been tested on Ubuntu 16.04 and OSX 10.11.
+These installation instructions have been tested on Ubuntu 16.04 and macOS 10.12.

 For the Ubuntu installation, we will refer to packages available on Aptitude.
-The OSX installation instead will assume you are using the Brew package manager.
+The macOS installation instead will assume you are using the Brew package manager.

 The build system is CMake.
-The compiler we tested the library under Ubuntu is g++, while for OSX is clang.
+The compiler we tested the library under Ubuntu is g++, while for macOS is clang.
 To build the library in a clean way, it is preferable that you set up a build subdirectory:

 ```
 $ mkdir build